Difference between Manual VS Automated Backtesting: Which one is Right for you.

 The First Difference is how both strategies are executed.

-In Manual Backtesting, if You want to test, for example, a trend-following strategy on multiple stocks like Apple (AAPL), Amazon (AMZN), and Meta (META), This would involve manually analyzing each chart, identifying trend signals, and placing individual orders for each stock.
+In Manual Backtesting, if you want to test, for example, a trend-following strategy on multiple stocks like Apple (AAPL), Amazon (AMZN), and Meta (META), This would involve manually analyzing each chart, identifying trend signals, and placing individual orders for each stock.
 This can become a complicated, prone to errors process especially if you're managing multiple positions simultaneously.

 On the other hand,